taylorg8900/tavern_proj_2/doc/player/state_machine.md

 		- Sprinting (player is on ground and is inputting movement and sprint key)
 		- Jumping (player is on ground and inputs jump) (jump buffering goes here)
 		- Climbing (player is within range to climb and inputs jump key)
-	- Climbing by grabbing the edge of ledge
-		- Idle (player has climbed and inputs movement)
-		- Walking (player has climbed and inputs movement)
-		- Sprinting (player has climbed and inputs movement and sprint key)
-		- Jumping (player has climbed and inputs jump key)

 I am going to be using the implementation that The Shaggy Dev uses in his [youtube video](https://www.youtube.com/watch?v=bNdFXooM1MQ&list=PLaiU9HSaKMWtmAIR345HGIz_ijQiyr3kH&index=7), and when I am comfortable with how it works I will start doing my own thing.